-Magnetic Resonance Imaging System MRI is an imaging technique that utilizes the nuclear magnetic resonance of the hydrogen atom.
-Not only to image the anatomical details of the brain, MRI also allows to explore the neural substrates of human cognitive function by the visualization of the task-related changes in regional cerebral blood flow (functional MRI).
-For over a decade, we have been working on 3T MRI to investigate higher brain function of human.
+MRI is an imaging technique that utilizes the nuclear magnetic resonance of the hydrogen atom.
+Not only to image the anatomical details of the brain, but MRI also allows exploring the neural substrates of human cognitive function by the visualization of the task-related changes in regional cerebral blood flow (functional MRI).
+For over a decade, we have been working on 3T MRI to investigate higher brain function of a human.
 To simultaneously measure the neural activities of two participants during their social interaction, we have recently installed dual functional MRI system with two 3T MRI.
-Furthermore, ultrahigh field (7T) MRI system has been installed.
-Thus NIPS is now equipped with three 3-Tesla MRIs and one 7-Tesla MRI (Allegra, Siemens in FY 2000, and Verio x 2, Siemens in FY 2009, Magnetom 7T, Siemens in FY 2014).
-Magnetoencephalography (MEG) Magnetoencephalography (MEG) has a potential to measure brain activities with better temporal and spatial resolution in milliseconds and millimeter, respectively, compared with other methods such as functional magnetic resonance imaging.
-Event-related magnetic fields following various kinds of sensory stimulation are mainly analyzed.
-In addition, background brain activities (brain waves) in various conditions can be analyzed.
+Furthermore, ultra-high field (7T) MRI system has been installed.
+In 2016 and 2017, cooperative study projects using 7T machine were performed for the purpose of technical assessment and development.
+After confirming stable operation, it will be fully provided for cooperative studies.